 Assuming we did not really understand what was meant by “spirit”, the definition, “noncorporeal substance” might or might not shed any light on what is meant by the term.
 In this case, it might be more clear now that Linda is not referring to alcoholic beverages, but conceptually, what is a non-physical substance?
 If “substance” is defined as being physical matter or material, does a “non-physical” substance even make sense?

 We fallaciously reason that we now understand what the term represents when, in fact, we don’t.

 Exception: Some may actually just lack the vocabulary needed -- this is not your fault, but you should do your best to attempt to elucidate using words understandable to your audience.

 Tip: Failure to elucidate often results in endless and pointless debates.
-Take, for example, the common claim "Guns don't kill people, people kill people."
+Take, for example, the common position that guns are not a problem in the USA.
+We often see this position presented as an unhelpful meme, such as "Guns don't kill people, people kill people."
 What this needs is a "therefore," followed by a conclusion.
 For example, "Guns don't kill people, people kill people.
 Therefore, we should be focusing more on what makes people use guns violently and less on just banning the use of guns."
 This is very different from, "Guns don't kill people, people kill people.
 Therefore, anyone should be allowed to carry any kind of gun with no restrictions."
 Don't waste your time imagining the argument or point the other person is trying to make—ask for clarification.